Special Educational Needs Information (School offer)

 · All teachers model ‘Quality First Teaching’ to ensure appropriate support is offered from the outset to engage pupils in the learning process.

-· All support staff are effectively deployed to ensure pupil progress, independence and value for money.
+· All support staff are effectively deployed and supported to ensure pupil progress, independence and value for money.

 How is the teaching and learning environment adapted to meet the needs of pupils with SEND?